-Deductions for domestic partner coverage are post tax; please contact HR's Employee Services for more information.
+Deductions for domestic partner coverage are post tax; please contact Benefits for more information.

 You must enroll in a medical and dental plan unless you have coverage under another group health care plan.
 (Government-sponsored health care and health assistance plans such as Medicaid and the Basic Health Plan are not group health care plans.)
 Here are several other important facts to keep in mind:

 You must either enroll in these plans or waive participation when you are first eligible.
 Eligible employees and postdoctoral research associates receiving on-site training are eligible for coverage through some or all of the employee benefit plans.
-You'll need to complete an enrollment form for yourself and any dependents you choose to cover.
+You'll need to complete a benefits enrollment for yourself and any dependents you choose to cover through Workday.

 Each year there is an open enrollment period during which you may change your health care and FSA benefits.
 You cannot make changes during the year unless you have a qualifying change in status.

 You're eligible to enroll on the date you begin work as an eligible employee, and your coverage is effective on the first day of the calendar month coincident with or next following the date you begin work.
 For example: if you begin work August 5, your coverage is effective September 1; if you begin work September 1, your coverage also would be effective September 1.
 If you're eligible to participate, you'll have the opportunity to: